 Sorry, but there is no master plan that makes you successful with every person.
-There is no packaged set of lines or “date questions” that will make you successful.
-There is no “opener” that will make your introduction to women flow perfectly every time.
+There is no packaged set of lines or “date questions” that will make anyone fall in love with you.
+There is no “opener” that will make your introduction with women flow perfectly every time.

 In dating there are too many variables to be able to be consistently successful 100% of the time.

-Run quickly from books, programs or coaches that claim they can get you 100% success.
+Run quickly from books, programs or dating coaches that claim they can get you 100% success.